lorenzo-rovigatti/comp_bio_notes/folding.md

 1. we use a scoring scheme whereby the free-energy contribution that each base pair (or, more generally, "local" secondary structure motif) has on the overall stability of the molecule is additive;
 2. we assume that pseudoknots cannot form, so that the RNA can be split into two smaller ones which are independent.

-Indeed, under these conditions the solution to the full problem can be built by solving subproblems (finding the optimal secondary structure for subsequences).
+Indeed, under these conditions the solution to the full problem can be built by solving subproblems, which can be done efficiently by applying dynamic programming.
+The next two sections will describe two algorithms that can be used to obtain the optimal structure, *i.e. the one with the minimum free-energy (MFE).

 ## Nussinov's algorithm